Malone-Design-Team/malone.app/markdown/modules/nutrition/recipes/Garlic_Chicken.md

 ![picture](/markdown/modules/nutrition/recipes/images/Garlic_chicken.png)

-Submitted by Tanaquil, this quick recipe only takes half an hour, and is sure to deliver a crispy, flavorful meal in a short amount of time.
-And, it only uses a few ingredients!
+This quick recipe only takes half an hour, and is sure to deliver a crispy, flavorful meal in a short amount of time using only a few ingredients!

 [Recipe Link](https://www.allrecipes.com/recipe/86047/garlic-chicken-fried-chicken/)